wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 - **Model**: Reusable API components (YAML or JSON)
 - **Article**: Supplemental Markdown files (Markdown)
 - **Image**: Supplemental images (JPEG, JPG, PNG, and GIF)
-- **Configuration Files**: The Stoplight [project configuration file](../2.-workspaces/c.config.md), [table of contents file](../4.-documentation/Sidebar/d.table-of-contents.md), and [imported Spectral files](../2a.-style-guides/style-guides-and-git.md) (Git projects only).
+- **Configuration Files**: The Stoplight [project configuration file](../2.-workspaces/c.config.md), [table of contents file](../4.-documentation/Sidebar/d.table-of-contents.md), and [imported Spectral files](../2a.-style-guides/import-style-guides.md).
-- **Zip Files** - You can import ZIP files that contain any type of file.
+- **Zip Files** - You can import `zip` files that contain any type of file.
 Files are extracted, but only the file types in the list above are rendered in Studio or in published documentation.
 Extracted files follow the organization of the `zip` file.
 See [Directory Structure](#directory-structure) for guidance on handling these files.

 <!-- theme: Warning -->
 >**Warning**: You may be able to upload other file types, but they may not be rendered in Studio or in published documentation.